Casey Stoney tells My Icon: Rainbow Laces that coming out boosted her performance

 For any young person with sporting dreams, role models are crucial - and Casey Stoney is honoured to be held in that regard.

-As one of English football's most capped internationals - who retired from football on Monday - Stoney has been a familiar face in the squad since making her debut as an 18-year-old back in August 2000.
+As one of English football's most capped internationals, Stoney has been a familiar face in the squad since making her debut as an 18-year-old back in August 2000.